onino-js/NEAT/documentation/neat-implementation.md

 can be set to 1 if both genomes are small, i.e., consist of fewer than 20 genes).
 The distance measure δ allows us to speciate using a compatibility threshold δ t._

 Here the authors provide a functional definition of compatibility between two Genomes with an easy implementation.
+The innovation number assigned to each Gene will allow us to get the number of excess and dijoint genes of Equation 1.
+Now we can difine the process of sorting individuals by species:

 > An ordered list of species is maintained.
 In each generation, genomes are sequentially
 > placed into species.
 Each existing species is represented by a random genome inside